 An overview of the Total Protein Stains (TPS) and the TPN workflow

 There are a range of total protein stains (TPS) to choose from (see Mortiz1 for a nice overview of different TPS options).
-The TPS you choose will affect the complexity of the TPN workflow, and the important factors to consider when choosing a TPS include:
+The TPS you choose will affect the complexity of the TPN workflow.

 - Dynamic range